 A well-functioning public administration is a prerequisite for transparent and effective democratic governance.
-As the foundation of the functioning of the state, it determines a government's ability to provide public services and foster the country's competitiveness and growth.
-It also plays a fundamental role in the European integration (EI) process by enabling the implementation of crucial reforms and organising efficient accession dialogue with the European Union (EU).
-Hence, the EU enlargement criteria recognise and emphasise the need for a country to build a national public administration with the capacity to pursue principles of good administration and effectively transpose and implement the acquis communautaire.
+It is the foundation for the functioning of the state, determining a government's ability to provide public services and foster competitiveness and growth.
+It also plays a fundamental role in the European integration (EI) process by enabling the implementation of crucial reforms and efficient accession dialogue with the European Union (EU).
+Hence, the EU enlargement criteria recognise and emphasise the need for countries to build a strong national public administration with the capacity to pursue the Principles of good public administration, and effectively transpose and implement the EU acquis.

-The European Commission (EC) has strengthened its focus on public administration reform (PAR) by outlining six key issues of reform and better integrating reform1 in the enlargement process through Special Groups on PAR and stronger links with accession negotiations.
-The six key reform areas set out by the EC form the basis of the Principles of Public Administration, as described below.
+To strengthen its focus on public administration reform (PAR), the European Commission (EC) has outlined six key issues of reform1 and is better integrated reform in the accession process through Special Groups on PAR and stronger links with accession negotiations.
+These six key reform areas form the basis of the Principles of Public Administration.